 Is there any NHS trust in London like Buckinghamshire health trust who have been working on this, who can help longstanding nurses?

 Please contact OET about this.
-Their contact details are included on the webinar slides.

 I am from Gaza but wanted to ask about OET@Home.
 There's no test centre here - how can we progress OET@Home?